-How to Reduce or Eliminate False Economies in Corrective Maintenance in Commercial Property.
+Eliminate the Corrective Maintenance False Economies in Commercial Property.
 All of these events creating false economies in corrective maintenance are easy to avoid, the methodology, is in the processes and procedures adopted by the facility management company.
-The first thought which comes to mind is the Building Manager and their role […]
+The first thought which comes to mind is the Building Manager and their role in the financial loss […]

 Data Center did not have an Energy Management System So we “Winged” it and saved $3000 a month “Energy Management by Observation” Data Center Energy: One of our most important clients facilitates a decent size, Tier 2, data center with about 12 Computer Room Air Conditioning Units or CRAC units as the technicians like to […]

 Energy and Resource Sub-Metering?
 Facility Managers can no longer just wait for the resource bills to pass over their desk and sign them off.
 Facility owners are concerned with value, nabers ratings and maintaining a sustainable outlook.
 Owners are more diligent requiring more knowledge as to where their resource dollar is being spent.
 Marketing pressures, […]

 Small Project Management What is the Scope of works?
 “It’s just a little Project, we’re getting a few quotes”.
 Let’s set the scene, You are a member of the Executive Committee or a Strata Manager whom has been given the “Project Manager” responsibility for a small project you’re not quite familiar with.
 The project is […]